There are a few concepts that are core to Loud ML. Understanding these concepts from the outset will tremendously help ease the learning process.

 Loud ML is a near real time API that aggregates data from external databases.
 What this means is there is a slight latency (normally from one to 30 seconds) from the time you index documents in the TSDB until the time it becomes available for search and aggregation performed by Loud ML.

-A data source is an external system that supports data query and aggregation.
+A bucket is an external storage system that supports data query and aggregation.
 For example, it can be a TSDB or any other document source supported by the API.
 This object is expressed in YAML format and defined in the configuration.

 A machine learning model uses features to represent changes in the data.
 With Loud ML, these features are assigned by the user when creating the model.
 For example, a feature can be